 In my recent post, “How the US and China Have Played Different Games to their Own Advantage Throughout History“, I argued that US and China relations are fraying because the different games that both countries have relied on successfully throughout their respective histories are reaching their limits.

-China’s historically successful strategy of labor and trade dominance is reaching its limits as its labor force ages (median age of Chinese citizens is already older than average age of US citizens) and eventually declines.
+China’s historically successful strategy of labor and trade dominance is reaching its limits as its labor force ages (median age of Chinese citizens is already older than that of US citizens) and eventually declines.
 Similarly, the US’ historically successful strategy of relatively open immigration policies married with capital and technology development advantages is reaching its limits as China closes the gap in both capital and technology.

 These forces were already underway decades ago, but very few, including even the Chinese, likely expected convergence to happen this soon.